joshcanhelp/josh-to-11/content/post/127-intoxicated-by-the-possibility-of-making-mediocrity-hard-to-sustain-100ppl.md

 wpid: 1559
 ---

-# Intoxicated by the possibility of making mediocrity hard to sustain (#100ppl)

 I was asked recently what my favorite Gaping Void piece is.
 I experienced a brief moment of intense stress, similar to the feeling I’m sure I’d have if someone offered to buy me any vehicle in the world but I could only choose one.
 Several rushed through my mind but I kept coming back to two of them.
 Hope I’m not breaking the rules too blatantly.